Table of Contents

 Blockchain differs from traditional databases because it uses different data storage and management methods.
 It is a decentralized system that keeps records secure and transparent without needing a central authority.

 In contrast, traditional databases rely on a central authority to manage and validate data.
 This centralization can lead to inefficiencies and security risks.
-Understanding the differences between these two models helps businesses choose the right technology for their needs.

 By comparing Blockchain and traditional databases, we can see how each approach offers unique strengths and applications, guiding better data management and security decisions.